BA in Chemistry

 - Required related courses

-- One additional advanced 4-credit course as described under Option A, or a major or minor in astronomy, biology, biomedical engineering, computer science, earth sciences, mathematics, or physics.
+- One additional advanced 4-credit course as described under Option A. Students choosing option B may not use a major or minor in astronomy, biology, biomedical engineering, computer science, earth sciences, mathematics, or physics to fulfill the advanced 4-credit course requirement.

 Honors in the Major